darthelwer/Attendance-Recovery-In-Aeries/readme.txt

 was using a differnt check-in, check-out system so we had to import this data.

 Step 2
-Run these two Aeries Queries below and save as CSV files (I think I said in my original post these were SQL scrips but they are actually AQL - I was thinking of the ones above) These queries are actually documented in the Python file as well under each function that uses them LIST ATD STU ATD.ID ATD.SC STU.SN ATD.DT ATD.TM ATD.SE
+Run these two Aeries Queries below and save as CSV files - keep in mind we are working with all day attendance per the ed code arround AR
+- this wont see if they have an absence only in 1 class (I think I said in my original post these were SQL scrips but they are actually AQL - I was thinking of the ones above) These queries are actually documented in the Python file as well under each function that uses them LIST ATD STU ATD.ID ATD.SC STU.SN ATD.DT ATD.TM ATD.SE